Menachem Z. Rosensaft

-Menachem Z. Rosensaft (born 1948) an attorney in New York and the founding chairman of the International Network of Children of Jewish Holocaust Survivors, is a leader of the Second Generation movement of children of Holocaust survivors.
+Menachem Z. Rosensaft (born 1948) is an attorney in New York, a human rights activist, a professor of law and a leader of the Second Generation movement of children of Holocaust survivors.
 He has been described on the front page of The New York Times as one of the most prominent of the survivors' sons and daughters.
 He has served as national president of the Labor Zionist Alliance, and was active in the early stages of the Israeli-Palestinian peace process.
 As psychologist Eva Fogelman has written: "Menachem Rosensaft's moral voice has gone beyond the responsibility he felt as a child of survivors to remember and educate.
 He felt the need to promote peace and a tolerant State of Israel as well.
-He wanted to bring to justice Nazi war criminals, to fight racism and bigotry, and to work toward the continuity of the Jewish people".
+He wanted to bring to justice Nazi war criminals, to fight racism and bigotry, and to work toward the continuity of the Jewish people."

-In March 2009, Menachem Rosensaft was appointed as general counsel of the World Jewish Congress, the umbrella organization of Jewish communities around the world based in New York, and in October 2019 he was also appointed the WJC’s associate executive Vice President.
+Rosensaft is general counsel emeritus of the World Jewish Congress, the umbrella organization of Jewish communities around the world, based in New York.
+In September 2023, he stepped down as the WJC's general counsel and associate executive vice president after serving in these positions since, respectively, 2009 and 2019.